rucalder/Image-To-Affect-Website/README.md

 Show user comparison between their decisions and computer guesses

-Note - I think the UX of the site will be improved if we stick with the original dataset - the resized images might look a bit wonky.
+**Question** - I think the UX of the site will be improved if we stick with the original dataset - the resized images might look a bit wonky.

 Is this fine to do from a ML standpoint?